 Provided by: Centre for Addiction and Mental Health

-Day 56 of 99 Days to FASDay: Survey of Health of Adults with FASD
+Day 56 of 99 Days: Survey of Health of Adults with FASD

-Study found adults with FASD have greater illness rates than general population.
+The study found adults with FASD have greater illness rates than the general population.

 Myles Himmelreich, CJ Lutke and Emily Travis co-authors of the survey were presented in Vancouver at a conference hosted by the University of British Columbia.